Hanrui-Wang/onnx-profiler/README.md

 mults = torch_profile(model, inputs, profiler=OperationsProfiler, reduction=np.sum, verbose=True)
 ```

-For the number of parameters, you might use the following command:
+Here, `verbose` is set to `True` to display the number of multiplications in each layer, and `reduction` is set to `np.sum` to sum up the computations in all layers.

+If you want to profile the number of parameters in your model,

 ```python
 import numpy as np